KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Related works

-\textbf{Class Imbalance.} Class imbalance is a common problem in a deep face recognition.
-Traditional approaches of tackling the issue include data re-sampling \citep{he2009learning} and cost-sensitive learning \citep{krawczyk2014cost, tang2008svms}.
-Furthermore, there are also methods, such as Class-Balanced Loss \citep{cui2019class}, that introduce modifications directly into the classical softmax loss.
-Although, it might be effective for the classification task in general, it, unfortunately, fails to produce highly discriminative feature vectors, which is vital for such tasks as deep face recognition.
-However, there have been only a few methods proposed that address the issue.
-For instance, Liu et al. demonstrate a method, Fair Loss \citep{liu2019fair}, to modulate margins by introducing a RL agent on top of a backbone.
-On the other hand, our method does not rely on additional networks, which reduces a training cost yet ensures a high generalization ability.
+\textbf{Class Imbalance.} Class imbalance is a common problem in deep face recognition.
+Traditional approaches to tackle this issue include data re-sampling ~\cite{he2009learning} and cost-sensitive learning ~\cite{krawczyk2014cost, tang2008svms}.
+Furthermore, there are also methods, such as Class-Balanced Loss ~\cite{cui2019class}, which introduce modifications directly into the classical softmax loss.
+Although Class-Balanced Loss might be effective for the classification task in general, it, unfortunately, fails to produce highly discriminative feature vectors, which is vital for the deep face recognition tasks.
+However, there have been only few methods proposed to address this issue. {Cao et al. propose Label-Distribution-Aware Margin Loss (LDAM), inspired by minimizing a margin-based generalization bound }\cite{cao2019learning}. { Particularly, LDAM modulates margins to enforce greater values for minority classes, i.e., classes that have a small number of samples.
+Thus, the margins are determined by class populations.
+Although KappaFace also tackles class imbalance issue, our method also takes class concentrations into account, which reflects their learning difficulties.
+Liu et al. propose a method, Fair Loss }~\cite{liu2019fair},{ to modulate margins by introducing a RL agent on top of a backbone.
+Likewise, Fair Loss might learn to enforce or relax margins based on the learning difficulties.
+On the other hand, our method does not rely on additional trainable networks, which can significantly reduce the training cost and ensure a high generalization ability.}

-\section{PROPOSED METHOD}
+\section{Proposed method}